-One of the fastest growing initiatives of Delta Health Alliance over the last year has been Behavioral Health Services.
+One of the fastest growing initiatives of Delta Health Alliance over the last year has been Leland Medical Therapy Services.
 In July of last year, clinic staff saw less than 30 patients.
 Twelve months later, that number had increased to 545.
 The professional staff now includes a psychiatric nurse practitioner, licensed clinical social workers, licensed professional counselors, and nurses.

 This explosive growth is attributable to a huge demand for these kinds of services that, until now, had never been available to many Delta residents.
 Not only do untreated mental health problems complicate a patient’s ability to participate effectively in treatment plans, but they often go undiagnosed in patients with chronic conditions.
 For example, rates of depression across the lifespan of individuals with diabetes are twice the rate found in the general population.

 Leland Medical Therapy Services reaches individuals and families in the following ways: